Hiring the Best Medical Malpractice Lawyers in New York

 Call Us to Learn How We Can Help

-a skilled attorney.
+If you need medical malpractice representation, it is important to retain a skilled attorney.
 Queller, Fisher, Washor, Fuchs & Kool, L.L.P., was formed by the merger of two major New York medical malpractice and personal injury law firms.
 We have the experience to handle any case, no matter how complex.
 For a free consultation, please call our New York medical malpractice attorneys at 212-406-1700 or contact us on-line.

 Results include a $46 million verdict for misdiagnosed congestive heart failure and $13.2 million for a wrongful death/medical malpractice claim.*

 What Is Medical Malpractice?

 What Are the Elements of a Medical Malpractice Case?

 Medical malpractice is generally defined as a medical provider's deviation from the accepted standard of care of the medical community.
 While medical malpractice can result in injury and indicates wrong doing on behalf of the medical provider, it does not necessarily present grounds for a lawsuit.
 In order to have a valid medical malpractice lawsuit, all of the following elements must all be true: